AppiahBlessed/0x00-python-hello_world/0x10-python-network_0/README.md

 Task 1
 ===========================================================================
+1. cURL to the end
+mandatory
+Write a Bash script that takes in a URL, sends a GET request to the URL, and displays the body of the response

+Display only body of a 200 status code response
+You have to use curl
+Please test your script in the sandbox provided, using the web server running on port 5000
 ===========================================================================
 A 302 status code in HTTP is a "Found" or "Temporary Redirect" response.
 It indicates that the requested resource has been temporarily moved to a different URL, and the client should continue to request the resource from that new URL in the future.